 The site got its current name, “The Kennedy Space Center,” on November 29, 1963.
 This was a week after the assassination of John F. Kennedy.
 Because the president himself was a massive advocate for space exploration, the site was named after him.
 The Kennedy Space Center is one of the most popular tourist attractions in the U.S. Even today; Trip Advisor voted it the 8th best museum in the States in 2016.

 Many famous space missions were initiated right at Kennedy Space Center in Florida.
-This includes the well-known Apollo 13 mission, whose 50th anniversary was marked in 2020.
+This includes the well-known Apollo 13 mission, whose 50th anniversary was in 2020.
 The 1970 launch that took off from the Kennedy Space Center was aborted after an oxygen tank failure.
 Luckily, the Apollo space program crew members returned to Earth safely without any incidents.
-That is only one of many remarkable historical events that took place at this site.
+That is only one of many remarkable historical events at this site.

 The Main Attractions at the Kennedy Space Center in Florida

 Kennedy Space Center in Florida is one of the world’s most advanced space exploration sites.
-It features an exciting visitors complex with dozens of fabulous attractions for space enthusiasts.
+It features an exciting visitor complex with dozens of fabulous attractions for space enthusiasts.
 You probably don’t know this, but the area is also considered a wildlife sanctuary!
 This is because only 9% of the land is developed, thus making the rest a great place for local wildlife to run freely.

 Another thing worth mentioning is that the Vehicle Assembly Building at the Kennedy Space Center is the fourth-largest structure in the entire world.
 With that said, here are some of the most remarkable attractions that you shouldn’t miss out on when visiting the center!

 One of the main attractions offered at the Kennedy Space Center is the bus tour that takes you behind the gates and much further than the actual Visitor Center.
-If you want to see NASA’s genuine launch pads and official facilities, you will need to take the bus tour.
+If you want to see NASA’s genuine launch pads and official facilities, you must take the bus tour.
 Likewise, if you’re going to visit the Apollo/Saturn V Center, where you’ll see the largest rocket that’s ever been in the air (Saturn V), then you need to hop on this bus tour.

 #2 Try Astronaut Food